-If you’re excited for the return of Detective Elliot Stabler, you may want to know how to watch Law and Order online for free to catch the crossover between Law & Order: Special Victims Unit and its Stabler-led spinoff, Law & Order: Organized Crime.
+If you love Benson and Stabler as much as we do, you may want to know how to watch Law and Order online for free to catch the crossover between Law & Order: Special Victims Unit and its Stabler-led spinoff, Law & Order: Organized Crime.

 The Law & Order premiered on NBC in September 1990 and ran for 12 seasons until its end in May 2010.
 The show, which has led to more than six spinoffs, followed a group of New York City Police Department detectives as they investigated a crime, usually murder.
 The first half hour would be the investigation, with the second half hour showing the prosecution of the defendant by the Manhattan District Attorney’s Office.
 Though each Law & Order spinoff has its differences, each show, for the most part, follows a similar format.